Drewster727/goes-notify/README.md

 Based on the ge-cancellation-checker that originally utilized phantomjs to login as the user: https://github.com/davidofwatkins/ge-cancellation-checker

+# Getting started
+- Clone the repo
+- Copy or rename config.json.example to config.json
+- Enter required fields into config.json
+- The interview date should be in this format "December 10, 2017"

 ## GOES center codes

 | ID    | Enrollment Center Name                                                                                                                |